 With Shopify you get very extensive control over the coding of your site - you get full control over the HTML and CSS of your website.
 With Squarespace, you can edit the CSS and certain bits of HTML (you can insert code snippets, basically) but you should be aware that the Squarespace support team essentially reserve the right not to support you fully if you've edited the CSS of your website.

-As discussed earlier, there is a developer version of Squarespace available which does provide users with extensive control over every aspect of the design of their site - but you will need good coding skills to be able to work with it.
+As discussed earlier, there is a developer version of Squarespace available which does provide users with extensive control over every aspect of the design of their site - but you will need stribg coding skills to be able to work with it.
+As the name suggests, you will ideally need to be a developer.

 (For the record, what I'd *love* to see one day is a halfway house between the standard version of Squarespace and the developer's platform - maybe a product called 'Squarespace Pro' which, like the original version of Squarespace, allowed you to tweak every element of your website and edit the CSS of your site easily).